Lucianoottor/space_invaders/README.md

 ## Construction of the project

-For this remake, I've used Python 3 and 2 libraries:
+For this remake, I've used Python 3 and 1 librarie:
   Pygame for developing the game;
-  cx_Freeze for the executable file.